sanjay-azad/home/c4/causality.md

 Knowing is our prime nature - but judgements come from acquisition or predisposition.
 The present day humans, and the environment around us is a snapshot of the creation out of a continuum.
 It has not been like that always, nor is it going to be the same.

-An analysis of the causality from the effects perspective makes us believe that no consequences are good or bad.
+An analysis of the causality from the effects perspective makes us believe that no causes are good or bad in themselves.
 It's about our acceptance or refusal of the consequence.